Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

     * No:
         * `P_Draw_Sprite Done_Button_Not_Highlighted `

-To Answer these Questions in Code, we can simply check our Flag Variables and assign the Sprite Addresses from there.
+To Answer these Questions in Code, we can check our Flag Variables and use `jmpf`s to decide our which spot we're at in that Flowchart, and assign the Sprite Addresses from there.
 So, translating that pseudocode into our `Main_Menu.asm` Code, we'd have:

 	.Character_1_Highlighted
 		ld Character_Flags